Last Updated on January 22, 2023

 Aura of Protection:

-Friendly creatures get a bonus on saving throws equal to your Charisma modifier while they are within 10 ft of you and you are conscious.
+Friendly creatures get a bonus on saving throws equal to your Charisma modifier while they are within 10 feet of you and you are conscious.
 Pairs excellently with Watcher’s Will, making it hard for your nearby allies to fail mental saving throws.

 Aura of the Sentinel: